 How to Find Peace in Loneliness: 3 Questions for Self-reflection

-To start the first blog of Drip .
-Train . life, I didn’t know where to start, but loneliness kept coming up.
+To start the first blog of “Drip Train Life,” I didn’t know where to start, but loneliness kept coming up.
 It’s what I’ve been going through ever since the pandemic.
-And even after they said the pandemic is officially over and I feel less isolated, I still catch myself feeling the same intense feelings at times.
-Maybe this is how other people might feel too… because when I say I catch myself feeling an intense loneliness it’s even when I can be surrounded by people, smiling, but I still can feel alone.
-This is for all the people that don’t talk about the things that they bottle up inside themselves - and don’t know how to or don’t want to.
-That way of being however, makes the feeling only bigger.
+Yet, even with the announcement of the pandemic officially being over and I feel less isolated physically, I still catch myself feeling the same intense feelings of being alone.

-3 questions for self-reflection:
+3 questions for self-reflection to find inner peace:

 1. What problems or thoughts keep repeating in my mind?